-Services that are covered for you What you must pay when you get these services not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services For the purpose of this benefit, chronic low back pain is defined as: Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and You pay a \$20 copay for each supplemental non-Medicare Acupuncture treatment. • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e. Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.

-If applicable , your plan may cover additional non- Medicare Acupuncture for any condition.
+Services that are covered for you What you must pay when you get these services Our plan also covers additional non-Medicare Acupuncture for any condition.
 Treatments are limited to up to 20 visits per year.
-See your Summary of Benefits .
-Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.

-Services that are covered for you What you must pay when you get these services they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Ambulance servicesCovered ambulance services include fixed wing, In-Network and Out-Of-Network You pay a \$300 copay for ambulance rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if benefits.
+This copay applies to each one-way trip. they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+You pay a \$300 copay for worldwide ambulance benefit. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
 We provide worldwide emergency transportation to the nearest medical facility.
-Prior authorization may be required for non-emergent transportation by ambulance.
-Annual physical exam The annual routine physical is an extensive physical exam.
+Prior authorization must be obtained for non- emergent transportation by ambulance.
+Annual physical exam In-Network and Out-of-Network The annual routine physical is an extensive physical exam.
 Coverage for this benefit is in addition to the Medicare-covered annual wellness visit and the "Welcome to Medicare" preventive visit.
 Limited to one physical exam per year.
-See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.
-Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+You pay a \$0 copay for annual physical exam. 🍑 Annual wellness visit In-Network and Out-of-Network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visit to be covered for annual wellness visit of planess visit on the planes visit of the planes visit See Covered Medical and Hospital Benefits Chart in the Summary of Benefits. wellness visits after you've had Part B for 12 months.
-Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone See Covered Medical and Hospital Benefits Chart in the Summary of Benefits.
+There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for